MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Databricks.md

 ## Prerequisites

-This connector is for use with a Databricks SQL Warehouse running on either AWS or GCP and using OAuth.
+This connector is only for use with a Databricks SQL Warehouse running on AWS and using OAuth.
 If you're using Azure Databricks, use the [Azure Databricks](DatabricksAzure.md) connector.
+If you aren't using OAuth with your Databricks SQL Warehouse (on AWS or GCP), use the [Azure Databricks](DatabricksAzure.md) connector too.
 Databricks Community Edition isn't supported.

 ## Capabilities supported

 * Import
 * DirectQuery (Power BI only)

-## Connect to Databricks (AWS or GCP) from Power Query Desktop
+## Connect to Databricks from Power Query Desktop

 To connect to Databricks from Power Query Desktop, take the following steps:

 1. In the Get Data experience, search for **Databricks** to shortlist the **Databricks (Beta)** connector.
-You should use the **Databricks** connector here for your Databricks SQL Warehouse data (running on either AWS or GCP) when you're using OAuth for authentication.
+You should only use the **Databricks** connector here for your Databricks SQL Warehouse data (running on AWS) if you're using OAuth for authentication.

     ![Get Data from Databricks Cloud.](./media/databricks/get-data-dbc.png)